meb-team/MICROSTORE_MetaT-MetaB_Monjot_2023/README.md

 ## Pre-process

-A table containing the name ("AC", "FO", etc.), the condition (DNOG, DJAP, etc.) and the region (V4 or V9) corresponding to each amplicon must be produced.
+A table containing the name ("AC", "FO", etc.), the condition (DNOG, DJAP, etc.), the date (04, 06, 09 or 11), the region (V4 or V9) and replicate ID (1 or 2) corresponding to each amplicon must be produced.

 * Genoscope provides the following table: "data-inf.txt".
 * The "reads" directory and the "data-inf.txt" table are placed in the "rawdata" directory located in "Microstore-metabarcoding".